 “All right you got a point there.
 Got a point there.”

-And again, with my experience in videoing in the journalistic world, you try to show that the facts of the situation but you also want to show the emotion of what was going on.
-And sometimes that can get really difficult because you can you can’t prime the pump so to speak you can’t go in and put sad music in to make something more sad.
+And again, with my experience in videoing in the journalistic world, you try to show the facts of the situation but you also want to show the emotion of what was going on.
+And sometimes that can get really difficult because you can’t prime the pump so to speak you can’t go in and put sad music in to make something more sad.

 Emily: Yeah because then that’s he or she is being sarcastic.